open-xchange/appsuite-middleware/documentation/login/09_good_to_know.md

 # Introduction
 There are some peculiarities with regards to login and sessions that will be listed on this page.

-## Exception code LGI-0016
+## Exception LGI-0016
 There is a contract between server and client (currently web UI and devices) that when the server responds with exception code LGI-0016 the client will (and should) handle it like a HTTP 302.
 The error parameter will contain the URL the client should redirect to.

+The exception will only be handled by the client while login.
+For instance using the segmented update feature by registering an additional server will redirect the user (that is assigned to a context that was moved to the new server) to the URL of the new server.

-A possible response might look like the following JSON snippet:
+A response of this exception will look like the following JSON snippet:

 ```json
 {